Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 - Errors may also arise because the `Stream` configuration is not correct.
 	- Content ID - Please ensure that the `content_id` corresponds to that which was used when preparing your content.
 The `content_id` should always be unique for each `Stream` instance.

 	- Tokens - You can easily eliminate token issues by beginning with a default FairPlay token policy.
 Please ensure your token is formatted correctly and validates.
 For the avoidance of doubt, where tokens use dates, the dates should always be in the future.
-For further information about tokens please refer to our documentation: [https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html)
+For further information about tokens please refer to our token [documentation](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html).

 If you are not able to play your content after checking it in our demo application please contact support@vualto.com with the demo application logs and the stream configuration used.